Skip to main content

 The unit stays flat as prices change

-Being straight about our own pricing: tier dollar figures change over time, and the early-launch discount that ran into mid-2026 has since lapsed.
+Being straight about our own pricing: tier dollar figures change over time.
 What does not change is the unit — a flat credit per page with no JS or stealth multiplier — so your spend stays forecastable regardless of which tier you land on.
 Price your decision on the numbers live on /pricing the day you buy, not on a blog snapshot.

 Cost at scale: managed vs self-hosted math